A Ticket for Everyone: Busted Live: Background

 Bourne, Simpson, and Willis were augmented by Chris Banks, Damon Wilson, and Chris Leonard.
 On bbc.co.uk, Adam Cumiskey stated: "The live element of this album is slightly staid: there's no improvisation in the songs; they sound exactly like the singles.
 However, with their swagger and confidence... they manage to resist sounding like a contestant in a battle of the bands competition".

 Unlike their two studio albums, A Ticket for Everyone was only a minor hit on the UK Albums Chart, peaking at number 11.
 Busted officially split up two months after its release.
 An accompanying DVD featuring footage from the Manchester concerts was released with the same title.
 The DVD went Platinum in the UK.

 Track listing

-The DVD release includes a documentary, Puntercam, Teenage Kicks in colour and the music videos of Thuderbirds Are Go, Crashed the Wedding and What I Go to School For as special features.
+The DVD release includes a documentary, Puntercam, Teenage Kicks in colour and the music videos of Thunderbirds Are Go, Crashed the Wedding and What I Go to School For as special features.